apache/pulsar-site/docs/concepts-architecture-overview.md

 ## Configuration store

-The Configuration store is a ZooKeeper quorum that is used for configuration-specific tasks and it maintains all the configurations of a Pulsar instance, such as clusters, tenants, namespaces, partitioned topic-related configurations, and so on.
+The configuration store is a ZooKeeper quorum that is used for configuration-specific tasks and it maintains all the configurations of a Pulsar instance, such as clusters, tenants, namespaces, partitioned topic-related configurations, and so on.
 A Pulsar instance can have a single local cluster, multiple local clusters, or multiple cross-region clusters.
 Consequently, the configuration store can share the configurations across multiple clusters under a Pulsar instance.
 The configuration store can be deployed on a separate ZooKeeper cluster or deployed on an existing ZooKeeper cluster.

 ## Persistent storage